JesseBentley/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+-Adaptive websites are generally harder to make and slower than responsive websites.
+Full responsive websites are generally the best type of website to make.
+Responsive web designs change the layout depending on screen size as there are no pre made layouts.
+The layout changes with little to no resizing of elements.

 2. Describe what it means to be mobile first vs desktop first.

+-Mobile first is when you start by building the mobile website and then program it to adapt to desktop.
+Desktop first is vise versa

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It allows us to use REM as a 10 pixel increment.
+We can then use a decimle and break it down even further.
+Using the perecentage our sizes are based on the inherent browser size instead of setting our own preset sizes.

 4. How would you describe preprocessing to someone new to CSS?

+-It is where CSS meets application programming.
+It lets you write out rough code in a short hand format and then compiles or translates it over to full blown CSS.
+In essence it allows us to write CSS more efficently.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+-Nesting is the best thing ever.
+Nesting can also get complicated if you go too deep.
+Imports are also fantastic.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.